wjdenny/wjdenny.github.io/content/@2017harrison_envisioning.md

 ---
 tags:
-  - source
+  - "source"
-aliases:
+alias: "Re-envisioning Faculty Development When Multilingualism is the New Norm: Conversations on First-Year Writing at a Hispanic-Serving University"
-  - "Re-envisioning Faculty Development When Multilingualism is the New Norm: Conversations on First-Year Writing at a Hispanic-Serving University"
+draft: false
 ---
 # Re-envisioning Faculty Development When Multilingualism is the New Norm: Conversations on First-Year Writing at a Hispanic-Serving University
 [[Kimberly Harrison]] write this chapter for [[@2017ortmeierhooper_linguistically|Linguistically Diverse Immigrant and Resident Writers: Transitions from High School to College]]